My shopping cart

 Your cart is currently empty.Continue Shopping

-The working height of a conventional desk should be adjustable, preferably to at least between 24 to 33 inches (60 and 82 cm).
-For a sit-stand desk, this should be from 24 to 50 inches (60 to 125 cm) with a minimum range of 25 to 48 inches (62 to 120 cm).
-The height of the desk should be adjusted to elbow height or just above elbow height.
-A sit-stand desk is preferable to a conventional desk.
+Desk height should be adjustable, preferably between 24 to 33 inches (60 and 82 cm).
+For a sit-stand desk or standing desk, this should be from 24 to 50 inches (60 to 125 cm), with a minimum range of 25 to 48 inches (62 to 120 cm).
+The proper height of a standing desk is adjusted to elbow height or just above elbow height.
+Adjustable desk height is the defining characteristic of any ergonomic desk.
+An adjustable standing desk for small spaces is preferable to a conventional desk.

 This footrest must be at least 18 inches (45 cm) wide and 14 inches (35 cm) deep, must have an adjustable range of at least 4.5 inches (11 cm ), and the slope of the support surface must be adjustable from at least 5 to 15 degrees.
-For flexible workstations, it is important to provide footrests that can be adjusted quickly and easily.
+For an ergonomic workspace, it is crucial to provide footrests that can be adjusted quickly and easily.

-When working with the computer, the user’s arms must be properly supported by comfortable, height-adjustable armrests, by the desk surface, or by an armrest attached to the desk surface.
-The arms should be supported at elbow height or a little higher and combined with a sitting position that also allows the arms to hang in a relaxed position next to the body.
-Effective arm support will decrease strain in the neck and shoulder region.
-This will result in greater work comfort, the prevention of neck and shoulder complaints, and a quicker recovery from existing complaints (Rempel, et al, 2006).
+The arms should be supported at elbow height or a little higher and combined with a sitting position that also allows the arms to hang in a relaxed place next to the body.
+Adequate arm support will decrease neck pain and shoulder stress.
+Having an armrest has also been shown to reduce carpal tunnel syndrome.

-A 19-inch screen provides greater work comfort than screens of smaller dimensions because this larger screen results in less flexion of the neck (Sommerich, et al, 2001).
+A 19-inch screen provides greater work comfort than screens of smaller dimensions because this larger screen results in less neck flexing.
 The resolution of a display screen indicates the number of pixels used in constructing it: the greater the resolution (number of pixels), the sharper the image.

 The other most important specifications:

-The viewing distance is determined by the character size, whereby the viewing distance should be 150 times the character size (a character size of 4 mm therefore corresponds to a viewing distance of 60 cm/24 inches).
-A relatively large viewing distance results in less eye strain, because the eyes do not need to accommodate as much.
-Moving the screen farther from the viewer, however, also means that the characters on the screen will have to be enlarged proportionally.
-The characters on the screen can sometimes be enlarged.
-Word, for example, has a zoom function that allows the characters displayed in the active document to be made larger or smaller.
+The viewing distance should determine the character size.
+The viewing distance should be 150 times the character size (a character size of 4 mm, therefore, corresponds to a viewing distance of 60 cm/24 inches).
+A relatively large viewing distance results in less eye strain because the eyes do not need to accommodate as much.
+You can use a variety of monitor arms or laptop stands to reach the perfect height and distance.

+However, moving the screen farther from the viewer also means that the characters on the screen will have to be enlarged proportionally.
+Most people do not consider it, but you can adjust the character size in any web browser by clicking on the top bar's view tab.
+You then can adjust the level of zoom to fit your working conditions.
+Word or google docs also has a zoom function that allows the characters displayed in the active document to be made larger or smaller.
 Larger characters are read faster than small ones.

-An example of a keyboard that does not meet these criteria is the standard keyboard on a tablet.
-It takes much longer to type on a tablet than on a conventional keyboard (Chaparro, 2010).
-A tablet provides neither of these kinds of feedback while typing.
+An example of a keyboard that may cause carpal tunnel is the touch feature on a tablet or the keypad that it comes with.
+It takes much longer to type on a tablet than on a conventional keyboard.
+A tablet provides neither tactile or auditory feedback while typing.
 Keyboards with a tension mechanism provide better tactile and auditory feedback than keyboards with a membrane mechanism.

 GroWrk helps companies equip their remote workforce with ease.
-The starting point of a robust remote work policy is to ensure that an employee is able to perform his or her work comfortably, healthily, and efficiently wherever he or she works from.
+The starting point of a robust remote work policy is to ensure that an employee can perform his or her work comfortably, healthily, and efficiently wherever he or she works from.
 People come first in everything that GroWrk does.